shreya-g1/Graphs-Find-Path/README.md

 # Graphs-Find-Path
+Assignment 7
-Find the number of paths from vertex A to vertex B
+Write a C++ program to find all the paths from vertex 3 to vertex 6